Royal Canadian Numismatic Association medals and awards: 1964 CNA Annual Convention

-The eleventh annual convention marked was held in Halifax.
+The eleventh annual convention marked was held in Halifax, Nova Scotia.
 The Halifax Coin Club hosted the event and the Convention took place from August 27 to 29.
 The obverse of the official Convention medal offers a view of the Old Town Clock on Citadel Hill.
 The reverse, showing the flag of Nova Scotia was designed by A.M.
 MacDonald.
 Benjamin Ireland cut the dies and Wellings of Toronto struck the medals.